ethanquix/Tetris/README.md

 # Tetris

-Tetris clone made in C with ncurses library for the graphgic part.
+Tetris clone made in C with ncurses library for the graphic part.

 Featuring
 ----------